 The OINP searches the Express Entry pool and identifies potential candidates who:

 - Have a minimum score of 400 under the Comprehensive Ranking System (CRS),* and

 - Meet the criteria of Ontario’s Human Capital Priorities Stream (see below).

 Candidates identified by the OINP will receive an NOI, which will invite them to apply online to the OINP for nomination under the Human Capital Priorities Stream.
-From this point, selected candidates have just 14 calendar days to apply to the OINP under this stream.
+From this point, selected candidates have just 45 calendar days to apply to the OINP under this stream.
+It is important to note that applications submitted outside the 45 calendar days will not be processed.
 If their application is approved, candidates will be notified of their nomination by the OINP, which they can accept and use to apply to IRCC for permanent residence.